delta-io/delta/PROTOCOL.md

 Field Name | Data Type | Description
 -|-|-
 path| String | A relative path to a file from the root of the table or an absolute path to a file that should be added to the table.
-The path is a URI as specified by [RFC 2396 URI Generic Syntax](https://www.ietf.org/rfc/rfc2396.txt), which needs to be decoded to get the file path. partitionValues| Map[String, String] | A map from partition column to value for this file.
-See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this file in bytes modificationTime | Long | The time this file was created, as milliseconds since the epoch dataChange | Boolean | When `false` the file must already be present in the table or the records in the added file must be contained in one or more `remove` actions in the same version stats | [Statistics Struct](#Per-file-Statistics) | Contains statistics (e.g., count, min/max values for columns) about the data in this file tags | Map[String, String] | Map containing metadata about this file
+The path is a URI as specified by [RFC 2396 URI Generic Syntax](https://www.ietf.org/rfc/rfc2396.txt), which needs to be decoded to get the data file path. partitionValues| Map[String, String] | A map from partition column to value for this file.
+See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this data file in bytes modificationTime | Long | The time this file was created, as milliseconds since the epoch dataChange | Boolean | When `false` the file must already be present in the table or the records in the added file must be contained in one or more `remove` actions in the same version stats | [Statistics Struct](#Per-file-Statistics) | Contains statistics (e.g., count, min/max values for columns) about the data in this file tags | Map[String, String] | Map containing metadata about this file deletionVector | [DeletionVectorDescriptor Struct](#Deletion-Vectors) | Either null (or absent in JSON) when no DV is associated with this data file, or a struct (described below) that contains necessary information about the DV that is associated with this data file.

 The following is an example `add` action:
 ```